VeriFIT/toris/AUTOMATAFORMAT.md

 q [a-z] s
 ```
 ## Transducer

+> [!WARNING]
+> The Mata library currently does not support transducers.

 A transducer has named tracks, and it has a key-value line starting with `%Tracks`.
 We use `<lit>@x` to say that the `<lit>` belongs to the track `x`.
 We may also specify their names by a type-identifier or enumeration.
 An example:
 ```
 @AFA-intervals